nibalizer/falco-workshop/workshop.md

 ### Create a LogDNA instance

-To get started, switch to *your account*, not the "1840867-IBM" account.
+To get started, open a new tab to [cloud.ibm.com](https://cloud.ibm.com) and  switch to *your account*, not the "1840867-IBM" account.
+Keep your cloud-shell tab open, and in the tutorial account, we'll use it soon.

 ![ibm cloud user switch](img/ibm_cloud_user_switcher.jpg)